-The goal of a Dominican education is not just learning for the sake of learning (see the story of St. Dominic*).
+The goal of a San Domenico education is not just learning for the sake of learning.
 Rather it is to inspire our students to correct injustice, to spread peace, to respect and protect all people and all beings, to uphold the values of truth and compassion.
 To realize that goal our students actively participate in many Service Learning projects throughout the year on and off campus.
 All of the efforts listed below support our goal of empowering our students to be agents of positive change in their community and their world.

 Paradise Valley Organic Farm & Bolinas Agricultural History Museum

 We are launching a new Service Learning project for 6th grade this year.
 They will be spending a full morning in Bolinas learning about organic farming and lending a hand on a local farm.
 Half the morning will be spent at Paradise Valley Organic Farm, where students will learn about sustainable agriculture and water conservation and gleaning some of the crops on the farm.
 The other half of the time, the 6th graders will visit the brand new Bolinas Museum, which showcases the history of agriculture and organic farming in western Marin.
 Exhibits include old farming tools, historical photos and a display about human impact on the Bolinas Lagoon over time.

 Each Spring, our 7th graders visit Homeward Bound, Marin County’s largest provider of housing and support services to the homeless.
 They spend an entire morning working in the agency’s organic garden - harvesting, weeding and planting lettuce.
 In preparation for the visit, the 7th graders grow lettuce starts in San Domenico’s own organic garden to transfer to the garden at Homeward bound.
 The garden not only feeds the residents at Homeward Bound, but also provides fresh vegetables for the Fresh Starts Culinary Academy, a vocational training program run by Homeward Bound.